fabro66/GAST-Net-3DPoseEstimation/README.md

 If you find our paper and repo useful, please cite our paper.
 Thanks!

 ```
+@article{liu2020a,
+  title={A Graph Attention Spatio-temporal Convolutional Networks for 3D Human Pose Estimation in Video},
+  author={Liu, Junfa and Liang, Zhijun and Li, Yihui and Guan, Yisheng and Rojas, Juan},
+  journal={arXiv preprint arXiv:2003.14179},
+  year={2020}
+}
 ```

 * If you have any questions, please fell free to contact us. (junfaliu2019@gmail.com)